Jacksonville, Illinois: History

 The town was laid out on a treeless prairie and along a state road that ran from Springfield to the Illinois River.

 The town grew at a rapid rate, and a town square was quickly developed.
 In 1829, the Presbyterian Reverend John M. Ellis worked to found a new "seminary of learning" in the new state of Illinois.
 A group of Congregational students at Yale College heard about his plans and headed westward to establish the new school.
-These students were a part of the famous "Yale Bands," groups of students who established several colleges in the frontier, what is now the Midwest.
+These students were a part of the famous "Yale Bands", groups of students who established several colleges in the frontier, in what is now the Midwest.
 Illinois College was one of the first institutions of higher learning in the Midwest.
 A new courthouse was built on the square, churches were constructed, railroads were planned, and stores and taverns were built.
-By 1834, Jacksonville had the largest population of any city in the state of Illinois, vastly outnumbering Chicago (only founded the year before).
+By 1834, Jacksonville had the largest population of any city in the state of Illinois, vastly outnumbering Chicago, which was incorporated only the year before.
 In the 1830s, the town was on the path of Native Americans who were being forcibly removed by the federal government to west of the Mississippi.
-The Potawatomi passed through here in 1838 on what they called their Trail of Death as they were forced from their traditional homelands to the dry and barren Indian Territory to the west.
+The Potawatomi passed through here in 1838, on what they called their Trail of Death as they were forced from their traditional homelands to the dry and barren Indian Territory to the west.

-Jacksonville's education complex and standing in the state was developed by the establishment of state institutions: the Illinois School for the Deaf and what is now called Illinois School for the Visually Impaired.
+Jacksonville's education complex and standing in the state were developed by the establishment of state institutions: the Illinois School for the Deaf and what is now called the Illinois School for the Visually Impaired.
 The Illinois Conference Female Academy was founded for education for girls; it later developed as MacMurray College.
 By 1850, Illinois College had issued Illinois' first college degrees and opened the first medical school in the state.
-Because of this, Jacksonville earned the nickname of "Athens of the West."
+Because of this, Jacksonville earned the nickname of "Athens of the West".

 In 1851, Illinois opened its first state mental hospital in Jacksonville; it became a major employer for the area.

 The attorney Abraham Lincoln occasionally had legal business in Jacksonville, frequently acting either as co-counsel or opposing counsel with David A. Smith, a Jacksonville resident.
 In what is now Central Park, Lincoln delivered a strong antislavery speech on September 6, 1856, in support of the presidential campaign of John C. Frémont, lasting over two hours.
 A mural depicting the event has been painted on the side of a building at the southwest corner of the square.

-During the antebellum years, Jacksonville was a stopping point on the historic Underground Railroad, as refugee slaves moved north to freedom, many going into Canada.
+Built in 1840, the Woodlawn Farm became an important stop on the Underground Railroad for runaway slaves escaping the terrors of slavery in the South.
+This historical site is open to tours in the summer.

+One of Lincoln's early political rivals, Stephen A. Douglas, settled in Jacksonville in 1833, where he first got involved in local politics.
+He quickly rose up the ranks of Illinois politics and was elected to the House of Representatives in 1842.